j2ho/j2ho.github.io/_pages/about.md

 You can contact me at j2ho@snu.ac.kr 😎

-My E-mail, Github and Twitter contacts are at the bottom!
+My E-mail, Github and Twitter contacts are at the bottom! 📬
-(just click on the icon)